 Intensity-modulated radiation therapy (IMRT), a type of conformal radiation therapy that allows for the intensity of radiation to be modified during treatment to better preserve healthy adjoining tissue.
 Most of our patients will receive IMRT.
 UC San Diego Health has been a pioneer in the development of IMRT as a treatment for gynecologic cancers.

-radiosurgery is a type of external beam therapy that delivers high doses of radiation to a tumor more precisely than a scalpel can cut away cancerous tissue.
+radiosurgery (SRS) is a type of external beam therapy that delivers high doses of radiation to a tumor more precisely than a scalpel can cut away cancerous tissue.
 It is used to treat tumors of the brain.

 Stereotactic Body Radiotherapy